 World's First Named Golfer

 King James IV of Scotland (1473-1513) was a man of many talents.
 He inherited the Scottish throne at the age of fifteen and unified the outlying areas of his kingdom by force of arms.
 He practised dentistry and founded the Royal College of Surgeons in Scotland, many years ahead of that in England.
-He introduced compulsory education, requiring large landowners to send their sons to school and to one of the universities at St Andrews, Glasgow or Aberdeen.
-Yet his most lasting legacy is probably that in 1502, he decided that the threat of war with England had receded sufficiently to lift the longstanding ban on golf, imposed to encourage archery practice.
-He also realised cannon were going to replace bows and therefore archery practice was no longer as important as it once was).
+He introduced compulsory education, requiring large landowners to educate their sons by sending them to one of the universities at St Andrews, Glasgow or Aberdeen.
+Yet, his most lasting legacy is probably that, in 1502, he decided that the threat of war with England had receded sufficiently to lift the long-standing ban on golf, imposed to encourage archery practice.
+(He also realised cannon were going to replace bows and therefore archery practice was no longer as important as it once was).

-Item: the 21st September “ to the bowmaker of St Johnestoun (sic), for golf clubs, 14 shillings
+Item: the 21st September - to the bow-maker of Saint John's Town (Perth), for golf clubs, 14 shillings

 Other early Perth Golfers

 The first record of golf on the North Inch comes from the records of the Kirk (Church) Session who persecuted congregation members for playing golf on Sunday.
-In 1599 there is record of four people - John Gardner, James Bowman, Laurence Chalmers and Laurence Cuthbert - confessing and apologising for playing golf on the North Inch 'at the time of the preaching afternoon of the Sabbath'.
-This is one of several cases in the Session minutes between the years 1592 and 1619.
-Another is to golf on Muirton meadows which would later, briefly, become part of North Inch golf course.
+In 1599, there is record of four people - John Gardner, James Bowman, Laurence Chalmers and Laurence Cuthbert - confessing and apologising for playing golf on the North Inch 'at the time of the preaching afternoon of the Sabbath'.
+This is one of several similar cases in the Session minutes between 1592 and 1619.
+One case concerned golf on Muirton meadows which would later, briefly, become part of North Inch golf course.

-Henry Adamson published a lament in 1638 to his friend James Gall, whom he described as a citizen of Perth, and a gentleman of goodly stature, and pregnant wit, much given to pastimes such as golf, archery and curling; and 'jovial company'.
+Henry Adamson published a lament in 1638 to his friend James Gall, whom he described as a citizen of Perth, and a gentleman of 'goodly stature', and 'pregnant wit', much given to pastimes such as golf, archery and curling; and 'jovial company'.
 In the 1774 edition of Henry Adamson’s poem, the editor, James Cant, makes several observations including elaboration of golf in Perth in early times.

 Perth ftands in the middle of a beautiful green about and Englifh mile in length, and divides it into two, called the north and fouth Inches, where the citizens for ages have exercised thesefelves during the fpring and autumnal feafons with golf-clubs and balls.
 This paftime is interrupted during the fummer-feafon by the luxuriancy of the grafs, which affords rich pafture for the milch-cows belonging to the inhabitants.